juriad/advent2023/README.md

 I liked the task; I was fighting with sort function until I resorted to encode the value into a number instead of arrays.
 In the second part it was enough just to try all possible values of the jokers.

+## Day 8 - FGHC (Fleng)

+Same syntax as Prolog but is inherently parallel?
+That is something to try.
+Some parts are not obvious from the documentation, such as how to use streams.
+Unfortunately, the language is hard to debug; I spent hours trying to find why it deadlocks.
+I had wrong order of parameters.

+The task was nice that it could use static size of an array - just interpret all locations in base26.
+The second part has bad explanation - it is not clear why the paths never visit another end.
+It is also weird that there is no prefix to the loop.
+I guess the simplification is given by the author and we are lucky that we don't need to work more.

 # Lists

 ## Language pool